fbpx

 Incompatibility of Systems and Data Integration Challenges: Integrating data from various sources, such as solar panels, charging stations, and cooling systems, presents difficulties due to inconsistencies in data structures and formats.
 This issue complicates the harmonisation and processing of information.
 Additionally, technology upgrades are costly and labour-intensive, requiring updates across different systems.

-Facilitation of New Services and Integration with Partners: The solution must be versatile enough to handle multiple types of services such as electricity, hydrogen, cooling, electric vehicle charging, and renewable generation.
+Multi utility solutions must be versatile enough to handle multiple types of services such as electricity, hydrogen, cooling, electric vehicle charging, and renewable generation.
 It should support the introduction of new business models, including tenant billing, through configurable business processes and partnerships for revenue sharing.

-Comprehensive CRM and Reporting Functions: A robust Customer Relationship Management (CRM) system is essential, along with detailed commission reports and calculations with partners.
+A robust Customer Relationship Management (CRM) system is essential, along with detailed commission reports and calculations with partners.
 The solution should also provide analytics capabilities, like tracking churn rates and managing debts.

-Multi-Play and Cross-Product Functionality: The solution must offer multi-play capabilities, allowing for the simultaneous provision of services across different domains.
+The solution must offer multi-play capabilities, allowing for the simultaneous provision of services across different domains.
 This includes multi-rate consumption, multiple configurations, and the management of various business processes.
 It should cater to multi-company, multi-country requirements with multi-language, multi-currency, multi-tax, and multi-address functionalities.

-Service Specifics and Bundling Options: The platform should support a range of services, including electricity and hydrogen supply, heating and cooling services, EV charging, and renewable generations.
-It must facilitate bundling these services with pricing and discount options, enhancing customer retention and attraction.
+The platform should support a range of services, including electricity and hydrogen supply, heating and cooling services, EV charging, and renewable generations.
+It must facilitate bundling these services with pricing and discount options, enhancing a utility customer experience.

-Management of Diverse Services and Tariffs: The ability to manage various services and tariffs is crucial.
+The ability to manage various services and tariffs is crucial.
 This includes handling complex invoices that showcase multiple offerings and ensuring accurate billing for each service type.

 To successfully expand their product and service offerings, multi-utilities should consider applying the most common range of tariff structures and contractual agreements.